TakiShiwa/donate-with-upi/README.md

 ## License 📝

+I do not claim any copyright ownership of the UPI logo, UPI logo is copyrighted and trademarked properties of NPCI.

 These handcrafted UPI donation buttons are released under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute the buttons in your projects without any attribution required.
 However, a credit to this repository is highly appreciated.

 ## Contributing 🤝

-We welcome contributions from the community!
 If you'd like to add more button designs or improve the existing ones, please open a pull request.
 Make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Feedback and Support 💌

 If you have any questions, suggestions, or need support, feel free to [open an issue](https://github.com/TakiShiwa/donate-with-upi/issues).
-We are always happy to help!
+I'm always happy to help!

 ## Acknowledgments 🙏

-A big thank you to all the contributors who helped create and improve the UPI donation button designs in this repository.
+Every button is created under UPI guidelines, if you want to know more click [here.](https://www.bhimupi.org.in/sites/default/files/BHIM%20UPI%20Guidelines.pdf)
+Thanks to andreostrovsky's design language for [PayPal buttons](https://github.com/andreostrovsky/donate-with-paypal/tree/master), which served as the inspiration for these UPI donation buttons.

+## Donate 💖

+Your kind gesture of support is greatly appreciated!
+If you enjoyed this project or simply want to show your generosity, consider buying me a coffee. ☕
 ---

 Thank you for visiting the Donate with UPI - Handcrafted Button SVG and PNGs Repository!
-We hope these buttons make it easier for your project to receive generous contributions.
-Together, let's make a positive impact! 😊
+I hope these buttons make it easier for your project to receive generous contributions.😊